ZainabSultan/Demography-Analysis/README.md

 # Data exploration questions:

 1. What affects the happiness of developing and developed countries the most?
-Comparison of how much the factors impact happiness in this 2 categories over from 2015 => 2019.
+Comparison of how much the factors impact happiness in the 2 categories.
 2. What is the difference in immunization trends in developing VS developed countries?
 Study of how do the immunization strategies affect the life of individuals.
 3. How does the healthcare quality change across different regions and subregions?
 4. How does life expectancy in each region change across the years?
 This gives us insights about how general health changes across years.